-Looking For a New Cadillac CTS-V in your area?
+Looking for a Used CTS-V in your area?

 Hefty acceleration and better-than-adequate handling, as well as a reasonable price tag, luxurious standard appointments and a handsome profile have Cadillac’s 2012 CTS-V lineup poised to take on the German invasion.The Bad